Records

 The Marriage Certificates, particularly of Muslims, are preserved in this department.
 They have been acquired from the Qazis of the different areas and Districts of the Hyderabad State and Secunderabad City, and from the Adilabad, Khammam, Kareem nagar, Mahboob nagar, Medak, Nalgonda, Nizamabad and Warangal districts.
 Siyahas comprise of the marriage certificates, deeds, attestation under legal Council and Witnesses etc. The entire Siyahas are in Persian and Urdu.

-S.No Nature of the Document Periodicity No. of Documents Approximately
+S.No Nature of the Document Periodicity Approx. Doc.
+Count

 1 Siyahajat 1780 to still now 16,60,000